 Currently Dr. Andrus is the co-Chair of the Global Polio Partners Group and a member of the Independent Monitoring Board for the Polio Transition.
 Dr. Andrus serves on numerous WHO advisory committees, including PAHO’s Technical Advisory Group for Vaccine Preventable Diseases, and SEARO’s Verification Commission for Measles and Rubella Elimination.
 He also has been an active member of the ROTA Council.

-MD, Adjoint Professor of Family Medicine and Pediatrics, Section of Pediatric Infectious Disease at the University of Colorado School of Medicine and Adjoint Professor of Epidemiology at the Colorado School of Public Health
+MD, Adjoint Professor of Family Medicine and Pediatrics, Section of Pediatric Infectious Disease, School of Medicine and Adjunct Professor of Epidemiology at the Colorado School of Public Health, University of Colorado Anschutz Medical Campus

 |University of Colorado Anschutz Medical Campus||Andrus, Jon|